This article will help you to learn about the difference between flow variables and stock variables.

-Difference between Flow Variables and Stock Variables are as follows:
+Difference between Flow Variables and Stock Variables

 The distinction between a stock and a flow is very significant and we should clearly understand it since national income itself is a flow.

 The basis of distinction is measurability at a point of time or period of time.
 Be it noted that both stocks and flows are variables.
 A variable is a measurable quantity which varies (changes).

 A flow is a quantity which is measured with reference to a period of time.
 Thus, flows are defined with reference to a specific period (length of time), e.g., hours, days, weeks, months or years.
 It has time dimension.
 National income is a flow.
 It describes and measures flow of goods and services which become available to a country during a year.

 Similarly, all other economic variables which have time dimension, i.e., whose magnitude can be measured over a period of time are called flow variables.
 For instance, income of a person is a flow which is earned during a week or a month or any other period.
 Likewise, investment (i.e., addition to the stock of capital) is a flow as it pertains to a period of time.

 Other examples of flows are: expenditure, savings, depreciation, interest, exports, imports, change in inventories (not mere inventories), change in money supply, lending, borrowing, rent, profit, etc. because magnitude (size) of all these are measured over a period of time.

 A stock is a quantity which is measurable at a particular point of time, e.g., 4 p.m., 1st January, Monday, 2010, etc. Capital is a stock variable.
 On a particular date (say, 1st April, 2011), a country owns and commands stock of machines, buildings, accessories, raw materials, etc. It is stock of capital.
 Like a balance-sheet, a stock has a reference to a particular date on which it shows stock position.
 Clearly, a stock has no time dimension (length of time) as against a flow which has time dimension.